RebSheb/comp3000-project/README.md

 # comp3000-project
-My final year university project
+A placeholder repository for my final year project at University